 The receiver and transmitter operate separately.
 However, they can work synchronously by programming the receiver to use the transmit clock and/or to start a data transfer when transmission starts.
 Alternatively, this can be done by programming the transmitter to use the receive clock and/or to start a data transfer when reception starts.
 The transmitter and the receiver can be programmed to operate with the clock signals provided on either the TK or RK pins.
 This allows the SSC to support many slave-mode data transfers.
 The maximum clock speed allowed on the TK and RK pins is the master clock divided by 2.
-Each level of the clock must be stable for at least two master clock periods.

-Figure 30-3.
+Figure 35-3.
 SSC Functional Block Diagram

-30.6.1 Clock Management
+35.6.1 Clock Management